 Below explains Dr. Francis Wu briefly about the complaints, causes and tips that you don’t often hear.

-Often, rosacea is confused with rosacea.
-With couperosis you see dilated red and blue blood vessels, without other symptoms such as swelling, pus heads, bumps.
-It is possible that rosacea is a mild variant of rosacea.
+Couperose is often confused with rosacea.
+With couperosis, the blood vessels are dilated and you see red and blue without other symptoms such as swelling, bumps and pus heads.
+It is possible that couperose is a milder form of rosacea.

 Tips when you have rosacea